Reptiles, turtles and company

 Trees galore

-If the vegetation itself cannot be described as exceptional, it is the many beautiful types of trees that should attract your attention.
+If the vegetation itself can't be described as exceptional, it's the many magnificent types of trees that should draw your attention.
 Elms, lime trees, plane trees, maples and chestnut trees shape the image of many cities, including Amsterdam.
-Closer to the water, you will notice the presence of various species of willows, ash trees and poplars.
-In the spring, you'll see a snowdrop here and there, large and small butterbur, and a celandine that reveals itself.
-In May, the blooming of herbaceous plants like chervil and rapeseed can color the roads in white and yellow.
-If you have a passion for tulips and flower growing, a visit to the Keukenhof is a must!
+Closer to the water, you'll find various species of willow, ash and poplar.
+In spring, you'll see snowdrops here and there, as well as large and small butterbur and a celandine flower.
+In May, the flowering of herbaceous plants such as chervil and rapeseed can color the roads in white and yellow.
+If you have a passion for tulips and floriculture, a visit to Keukenhof is a must!

 Smooth: Keukenhof and tulip fields

 The village of Lisse (pronounced Lisseu) is the epitome of Dutch bulb and flower growing.
-This town of about 22,000 inhabitants is the spring flower capital of the world.
-It is on the grounds of this municipality that the fabulous Keukenhof is located, the incredible 32-hectare flower park that we recommend you visit if you discover the Netherlands in spring.
-It is around the town of Lisse, equidistant between Haarlem and Leiden, that the fields of flowers stretch as far as the eye can see.
-These fields are, in spring, a fabulous setting for unforgettable bike rides.
-Please note that out of respect for the flowers and the people who grow them, it is not advisable to walk near the fields to avoid damaging them.
+This town of around 22,000 inhabitants is the spring flower capital of the world.
+The town is home to the fabulous Keukenhof, an incredible 32-hectare floral park that we recommend you visit if you're discovering the Netherlands in spring.
+Around the town of Lisse, equidistant between Haarlem and Leiden, fields of flowers stretch as far as the eye can see.
+In spring, these fields provide a fabulous backdrop for unforgettable bike rides.
+Please note, however, that out of respect for the flowers and the people who grow them, it is not advisable to walk near the fields to avoid damaging them.
 On some days, the crowds can be quite large.
 Every year at the end of April, a flower parade takes place.
-This parade travels through the entire bulb area (Bollenstreek) and naturally passes through Lisse.
-In and around Lisse, you will find Pluktuin, picking gardens where you can have a great time shooting the movie that will be the buzz on social networks.
+This parade travels throughout the bulb area (Bollenstreek) and naturally passes through Lisse.
+In and around Lisse, you'll find Pluktuin, or pick-your-own gardens, where you can have fun shooting the film that will be the buzz on social networks.

 Amsterdam, nature in spite of everything

 Nature in and around Amsterdam is characterized by the presence of peat and clay in the subsoil.
-Water is very present in the capital and other cities in the country: think of the canals, rivers and the IJ, in front of the central station, in Amsterdam.
+Water is very present in the capital and in other cities in the country: think of the canals, rivers and the IJ, opposite Central Station, in Amsterdam.
 Pastures surround Amsterdam.
-If you want to experience nature better, a walk in the Amsterdamse Bos (Amsterdam Forest) is a must, why not take a canoe trip in the maritime area (Holysloot) or a walk on the square with the bus to IJmuiden (bus 82 from Amsterdam Sloterdijk station).
-Amsterdam and its surroundings have an extensive network of bicycle paths offering the possibility to explore the city and its surroundings.
+If you want to get to know nature better, a walk in the Amsterdamse Bos (Amsterdam forest) is a must, why not take a canoe trip in the Holysloot (maritime region) or take a walk around the square with the bus to IJmuiden (bus 82 from Amsterdam Sloterdijk station).
+Amsterdam and the surrounding area boasts an extensive network of cycle paths, making it easy to explore the city and its surroundings.